 Non-matriculated graduate students are limited to 9 credit hours, in total, in most graduate programs.
 The MAED, MAIT and MBA limit non-matriculated students to 6 credit hours of attempted study, without the possibility of repeating a course.
 The DPT, MSCD, and MSOT programs do not accept non-matriculated students.

 Non-matriculated Application Process:

 In order to access and submit a non-matriculated application to the University, you will need to initially create an application Login ID and PIN.
 Your Login ID and PIN can be later used to return to an existing application or to submit a new application.
 The application Login ID and PIN is not your official Stockton account.
 Your Stockton account information will be emailed to your personal email address after the application has been submitted.

-Summer 2018 applications are available now.
-Fall 2018 applications will be avaialble June 15th.
+Fall 2018 applications are available now.

 Registration dates for non-matriculated registration can be found on the academic calendar.